syncfusion-content/javascript-docs/js/Grid/Columns.md

 ### Custom buttons

-You can add custom button in the command column by specifying the [`type`](https://help.syncfusion.com/api/js/ejgrid#members:columns-commands-type "type") property of [`commands`](https://help.syncfusion.com/api/js/ejgrid#members:columns-commands "commands") as "empty" or any other `string` which does not corresponds to default [`UnboundType`](https://help.syncfusion.com/api/js/ejgrid#members:columns-commands-type "UnboundType") buttons.
+You can add custom button in the command column by specifying the [`type`](https://help.syncfusion.com/api/js/ejgrid#members:columns-commands-type "type") property of [`commands`](https://help.syncfusion.com/api/js/ejgrid#members:columns-commands "commands") as "empty" or any other `string` which does not corresponds to the default [`UnboundType`](https://help.syncfusion.com/api/js/ejgrid#members:columns-commands-type "UnboundType") buttons.

 N> 1.
 For [`type`](https://help.syncfusion.com/api/js/ejgrid#members:columns-commands-type "type") property you can assign either `string` value ("edit") or `enum` value (`ej.Grid.UnboundType.Edit`).
 N> 2.
 In command column you can add only buttons.